hackclub/hackclub/workshops/pcb_intro/README.md

 NC: SBU1/2 and Shield/Shell (shield is only for hosts).
 GND goes to our ground net.
 Mark VBUS with a net, and then run it through a diode to the VCC net, which powers everything else on this board.
 Since we are powering a bunch of LEDs I picked the biggest diode JLCPCB had (as a basic part).
-This diode prevents current from going backwards into your computer if both USB and 5V pins are plugged in.
+This diode prevents current from going back into your computer if both USB and 5V pins are plugged in.

-Then, to tell the USB-C port that we are drawing power from it, CC1 and CC2 have to each be connected to 5.1k resistors to ground.
+Then, to tell the USB-C port that we are drawing power from it, CC1 and CC2 have to each be connected through separate 5.1k resistors to ground.
 That tells the USB-C power adapter that we can draw up to 5V 3A.

 <span class=kicad-img>![](./7.png)</span>
 <span class=easyeda-img>![](./e7.0.png)</span>

 Now, we can connect our UART chip, the CH340N.
 Both D+ and D- from the USB C connector go to D+/- on the CH340N.
 As specified in its datasheet, both V3 and VCC get 100nF decoupling capacitors.
-RTS goes to RESET through another 100nF capacitor, this capacitor makes the RESET pin briefly pulse low, until it is charged up again.
+RTS goes to RESET through another 100nF capacitor; this capacitor makes the RESET pin briefly pulse low.

 TXD and RXD (belonging to the *device* i.e. this MCU), are connected to their microcontroller pins D1 and D0 respectively with some status LEDs.

-### Done!
+## Done!

 Now you have a simple Arduino Nano Compatible Board Schematic!
-Check out Part 2 to actually turn this into a PCB, or Part 3 to add more features to this board.
+Check out Part 2 to turn this into a PCB, or Part 3 to add more features to this board.

 <span class=kicad-img>![](./full-kicad.svg)</span>
 <span class=easyeda-img>![](./full-easyeda.svg)</span>

+### Notes
+1. Thanks to Hugo Hu for his instructable, this is based on that design: https://www.instructables.com/ATmega328P-Corgi-Arduino/
+2. **WARNING**: You will need another microcontroller board to flash the bootloader on this board before you can program it with USB.